 Notes: Dispersion of residual (log) productivity across local authority districts in the United Kingdom.
 Productivity is real GDP per worker.
-Data on productivity and unemployment are shown as binscatter data residualized using year fixed effects and local labor market composition using controls for age, gender, occupation, and industry shares of employment.
+Data on productivity and unemployment are shown as bin-scatter data residualized using year fixed effects and local labor market composition using controls for age, gender, occupation, and industry shares of employment.
 We add the mean to residualized unemployment rate on the horizontal axis to ease interpretation.

-2.4 Summary of Empirical Findings
+2.4 Summary of Empirical Findings and Modeling Implications

 In this section, we provided a comprehensive analysis of the geography of job creation and job destruction.
 Our empirical analysis for Germany, the United States, and the United Kingdom uncovered a consistent picture of local labor market differences.

 In all three countries, unemployment rate differences across local labor markets are large and highly persistent.
+Moreover, unemployment rates and productivity are negatively correlated with high-unemployment labor markets being less productive on average.

-Job-finding rates decline and separation rates increase in the local unemployment rate.
+Considering worker flows, in all three countries job-finding rates decline and separation rates increase in the local unemployment rate.
 About two-thirds of unemployment differences across local labor markets are accounted for by differences in separation rates, with differences in job-finding rates accounting for the remaining one-third.
+The latter fact represents the key theoretical challenge to the spatial DMP model of Kline and Moretti (2013), in which differences in local unemployment are induced only by differences in job-finding rates.

-On the hiring side of the labor market, in all three countries local labor markets with lower unemployment rates are tighter, i.e., have more vacancies per unemployed worker.
+On the hiring side of the labor market, we find that in all three countries local labor markets with lower unemployment rates are tighter, i.e., have more vacancies per unemployed worker.
 Moreover, it takes longer to fill a vacancy in local labor markets with lower unemployment rates.
-Finally, in all three countries unemployment rates and productivity are negatively correlated with high-unemployment labor markets being less productive on average.
+The spatial job sorting model in Bilal (2020) is inconsistent with this fact because its core sorting mechanism leads high productivity firms to locate in areas where both unemployment and tightness are low and vacancy filling rates are high.